jaspetham/Portfolio-V2/README.md

 3. For reference on how to make sidebar - https://www.youtube.com/watch?v=5uC5vdjifE4
 4. For the active class of mobile menu nav-item link - https://stackoverflow.com/questions/24514717/bootstrap-navbar-active-state-not-working
 5. For ciruclar progress bar - https://github.com/bootsoon/ng-circle-progress
+6. For hover effect on works - https://github.com/codrops/DirectionAwareHoverEffect

 ## Development server